Mayor's Inspiration Award

 Multiple awards may be presented in each of the following categories:

-• Organization: any business, association, service organization, nonprofit, team or group
+• Community Organization: any association, service organization, nonprofit, team or group

 Watch a video about the Mayor's Inspiration Award